ilijaradojkovic/sveske/Auth Arhitecture.md

 ## Monolith approach

-Vidimo da monolith app radi jednostavan *Basic Authentication*  gde ce dobiti cookie preko koga ce moci da pristupi
+Vidimo da monolith app radi jednostavan *Basic Authentication*  gde ce dobiti cookie\(Session) preko koga ce moci da pristupi

 One key part of the security architecture is the session, which stores the principal’s ID and roles.
 The FTGO application is a traditional Java EE application, so the session is an HttpSession in-memory session.
 A session is identified by a session token, which the client includes in each request.
 It’s usually an opaque token such as a cryptographically strong random number.
 The FTGO application’s session token is an HTTP cookie called JSESSIONID

 The other key part of the security implementation is the security context, which stores information about the user making the current request.
-The Spring Security

-framework uses the standard Java EE approach of storing the security context in a static, thread-local variable, which is readily accessible to any code that’s invoked to handle the request.
+The Spring Security framework uses the standard Java EE approach of storing the security context in a static, thread-local variable, which is readily accessible to any code that’s invoked to handle the request.
 A request handler can call SecurityContextHolder.getContext() .getAuthentication() to obtain information about the current user, such as their identity and roles

 ## Microservice